n1developer-ubt/data-preprocessing-juml/README.md

 The `PipelineModule` enables chaining of data transformation and modeling steps into a unified workflow.
 It ensures consistent and sequential application of a variety of preprocessing steps, simplifying the process of fitting and transforming of datasets.

 ### Feature Extraction
-The `FeatureExtraction` module provides tools for converting raw data into structured formats suitable for analysis.
-It includes utilities for vectorization, dimensionality reduction, polynomial feature generation, and scaling to extract meaningful representations from raw datasets.
+The `FeatureExtraction` module provides tools for transforming raw text and tabular data into structured representations.
+It includes methods for text vectorization, n-gram generation, and bag-of-words modeling, as well as feature extraction techniques for numerical and categorical data.
+It enables an efficient extraction of features from textual and categorical data, making them suitable for machine learning and statistical analysis.

 ### Preprocessing
 The `Preprocessing` module offers a suite of transformations to prepare data for analysis, including scaling, normalization, encoding categorical variables, and binarization.
 These tools ensure data is clean and standardized, ready for modeling.